Lecy277/C-Plus-Plus-Algo/README.md

 # 5 Square = 5^2 = 5 × 5 = 25

 # 6 Squared = 6^2 = 6 × 6 = 36

+So if you had 10 doors and 10 persons.
+The open doors would be 3 and the closed doors 7, because 1,4,9 would be the progressive square roots up to 10.
+If you had 10 persons and 20 doors.
+The open doors would be 12 and the closed doors 8 because 1,4,9 would be the progressive square roots up to 10 but then the inverse happens from 11-20 because 16 is the only closed door since its now the square root and the rest of the doors are open.